 Music: Play Track

-Plays a music file, optionally looping the file when finished.
+Plays a music .mod file, optionally looping the file when finished.
 If you play a new song while another song is playing, the old song will stop automatically.

 Pause script for up to 10 seconds.